 As a mom, we only want what’s best for our baby, so if at all possible most of us will give breastfeeding a try.
-That precious moment every time we hold and feed our baby is indeed priceless, right?
-However, for a lot of moms there comes a time when we have to go back to work or do something important which involves time spent away from our baby.
-When this time comes, we need to ensure we leave enough breast milk for our baby.
+That precious moment every time we hold and feed our baby is priceless, right?
+However, for a lot of moms there comes a time when we have to spend time away from our baby or if for religious reasons you may need to fast which may affect your supply.
+We need to ensure we leave enough breast milk for our baby.
 This is when breastfeeding storage bags come to the rescue!
 As a breastfeeding mom, I figured out knowing more about these storage bags makes it a lot easier to feed my baby with my nutritious milk anytime, anywhere.

 So how do we use breastfeeding storage bags?
 Here’s a quick guide:

 - Wash your hands and express your breast milk by hand or using a manual or electric breast pump